Last updated on May 22nd, 2023 at 09:33 am

 Rosemary, a native of the Mediterranean Sea, is an aromatic evergreen shrub.
-The flower, Rosemary has been around for a long time.
-The mentioning of the flower in cuneiform stone tablets reassures this.
+The flower rosemary has been around for a long time.
+The mention of the flower in cuneiform stone tablets reassures this.
 Ancient Egyptians used this flower during their burial processes.
-The plant was also of great significance to the Roman and Greek empire.
+The plant was also of great significance to the Roman and Greek empires.

-- The list of rosemary flower meaning cannot begin without mentioning remembrance.
-Remembrance, a strong human emotion is attached to the flower for centuries now.
+The list of rosemary flower meanings cannot begin without mentioning remembrance.
+Remembrance, a strong human emotion, has been attached to this flower for centuries.

 This variant is known for the lovely scent it produces.
-Dark blue Rosemary grows well in pots and can act as a ground cover.
-With low maintenance, this Rosemary is a must-have for people with a suitable climate.
-As the plant requires a lot of sunlight, it is usually placed outside, but it can also be grown as an indoor plant.
+Dark blue rosemary grows well in pots and can provide ground cover.
+With low maintenance, this rosemary is a must-have for people with a suitable climate.
+As the plant requires a lot of sunlight, it is usually placed outside but can also be grown indoors.

-As the name suggests, white Rosemary has white flowering plants.
+As the name suggests, white rosemary has white flowering plants.
 It is an evergreen plant with thick needle-like leaves.
-These are great bloomers, which means you will see a lot of them blooming simultaneously.
+These are great bloomers, meaning you will see many of them blooming simultaneously.
 Botanists say that the plant can be as tall as 1 meter.

-This beauty is grown for the scent, the flavor, and the looks that it can provide.
+This beauty is grown for the scent, flavor, and looks it can provide.
 Ancient Romans and Greeks used this flower to symbolize their love and desire.
-Pink Rosemary has small needle-like resinous leaves.
+Pink rosemary has small needle-like resinous leaves.
 This pink wonder blooms during the summer and spring.
 The plant is similar in maintenance compared to its other cousins.